Last week, I shared about how Facebook can be a great tool for sharing content online.

 - Turn of email notifications and “pushes.”
 Facebook notifies you every time someone posts a comment on your wall, sends you a message, or even comments on a discussion thread you’re a part of.
 Turn off as many as possible, if not all of them.
 (I let my wall posts and post comments go to my email, so that I can moderate them without having to log-in to Facebook)

 - Use content-sharing apps without logging in.
 Most blogs and websites have a built-in Facebook “share” or “like” button, but you can also add a button to your browser.
 Other apps that will post your content for you are: NetworkedBlogs, RSS Graffiti, and Twitterfeed.
-If you like social bookmarking, Stumbleupon, Delicious, and Digg also allow you to feed the articles you like directly to Facebook.
+If you like social bookmarking, Stumbleupon, Delicious, and Digg also allow you to send the articles you like directly to Facebook.

 If none of the above works, you may just have to quit Facebook.
-Before you do, though, consider quitting Facebook without actually quitting it.

 Do you waste time on Facebook?
 How?